Learn how to monitor Windows Server hosts using the WMI ActiveGate extension.

 Restart the Dynatrace Remote Plugin Module service by running these two commands in a Command Prompt launched as Admin:

 Return to the Dynatrace web UI.
-Click Settings, the Add new technology monitoring button, and finally the Add ActiveGate plugin button.
+Click Settings, the Add new technology monitoring button, and finally the Add ActiveGate extension button.

 Enter the endpoint information requested for connecting to your Windows host: